alexa-labs/skill-workshop-smart-city/Module 2 - Add new intent - MoneySpentIntent/README.md

 	async handle(handlerInput) {
 		const filledSlots = handlerInput.requestEnvelope.request.intent.slots;
 		const slotValues = getSlotValues(filledSlots);
-		let speechText = `You asked for amount of money spent on ${slotValues.department.resolved} in ${slotValues.year.resolved}.
+		let speechText = `You asked for the amount of money spent on ${slotValues.department.resolved} in ${slotValues.year.resolved}.
 Let's find the data in the next step by querying the Las Vegas Open Data API`;
 		debugLog('slot values',slotValues);

 		return handlerInput.responseBuilder